jplimmer/next-cart/README.md

 # 🛍️ NextCart

-A minimalist e-commerce platform built with Next.js 15 App Router and TypeScript.
+A minimalist e-commerce platform built with Next.js 15 and TypeScript, using data from [Platzi's GraphQL API](https://fakeapi.platzi.com/en/gql/products/).
+Features server-side rendering and streaming, real-time search, authentication with Clerk and an admin dashboard with CRUD functionality.
-The project demonstrates server-side rendering for product pages, client-side interactions for search and filters using searchParams, includes CRUD operations in the admin panel via server actions and GraphQL mutations, features lazy loading with Suspense for performance, and integrates authentication with Clerk for protected routes.
-It also uses Tailwind CSS for responsive design, shadcn/ui components for UI consistency, and fallback mock data for development.

 The purpose is to practice modern web development techniques, including API integration, form validation with Zod, and modal overlays for seamless user experiences.

 ## 📑 Contents